 - Start at €10: there is no minimum deposit required, so you are free to safely explore the platform by executing a few small trades before deciding if DEGIRO is what you are looking for.

-- Not international enough: the company has just started its internationalization journey, which poses some hassle for expats.
+- Internationalization Gaps: the company has just started its internationalization journey, which poses some hassle for expats.
 It is, however, not a downside if you intend to use the website/app in a language that is default for the country you reside in.

 DEGIRO: Frequently Asked Questions